 Major Species of Oak Wood

-While there is a huge variety of oak wood, due to the large number of oak trees present, there are two major popular oak wood species or groups, each containing a list of classifications of oak wood.
+While there is a huge variety of oak wood, due to a large number of oak trees present, there are two major popular oak wood species or groups, each containing a list of classifications of oak wood.

 1. Red Oak

 The red oak, also called Quercus Rubra in Latin produces some of the most common types of oak wood.
 It mainly grows in North America and has a very straight-grained look with a coarse texture.
-This wood is particularly famous for shelving, furniture and other similar home fixtures.
+This wood is particularly famous for shelving, furniture, and other similar home fixtures.

 Red oak Janka rating is 1,260.